vonkanehoffen/wix-style-react/docs/contribution/TEST_DRIVERS_GUIDELINES.md

 In general, drivers methods are separated into two types - **getters** and **interactions**.

 ### Getters
-As a rule of thumb, we write a getter for each prop passed. these getters assist the consumer to make sure the he wired of the component correctly.
-The driver should return a primitive value or a node, but not a complex object
+As a rule of thumb, we write a getter for (almost) every prop passed.
+These getters assist the consumer to make sure the he wired of the component correctly.
+The driver should return a primitive value or a node, but not a complex object.
+Usually, we will not right a driver for visual properties like `skin`

 #### Primitives: String, Number and Boolean
 Props that effects rendering values are usually just returned in their same type: